★★★★★

 All the above pros and cons will be discussed in full during your initial consultation, during which your broker will help you determine your suitability and eligibility for invoice finance.

-Invoice Finance in Practice
+Invoice finance in practice

 To illustrate how invoice finance works in practice, consider the following example scenario: